torbsd/torbsd.github.io/blog.md

 [Updated Tor Browser Packages](#tb-update) [%sep] [The BSD Relay Guides](#relay-guides) [%sep] [Our First Bells](#first-bells) [%sep] [Beyond OS Diversity](#beyond-os) [%sep] [Tor Browser version 5.0.3 for OpenBSD](#tb-5.0.3)

 [From the Attic](#attic)

+###20160320###

+<a id="portpets-up">__Porting PETs Updates__</a> by gman999

+[Porting Targets for PETs](porting-pets.html) is meant as a hit list of privacy enhanncing related ports that may or may not be in the main BSD port/package systems.
+As we make clear on the page, some should be considered for entry into BSD ports systems, while others may not be good candidates for a variety of reasons.

+As we (manually) update the project page, a few points come to our attention:

+* [pdf-redact-tools](https://firstlook.org/code/project/pdf-redact-tools/) is now in NetBSD's cross-platform ports system, pkgsrc.

+* [torsocks](https://gitweb.torproject.org/torsocks.git/) isn't in the pkgsrc tree, which comes as a surprise (and correction).

+* [onioncat](https://www.cypherpunk.at/onioncat_trac/) was added to the list, and it's also not in the pkgsrc tree.
+The OpenBSD version is outdated.

+* Since our last update, we're happy to see that [ricochet](https://ricochet.im/) is now in DragonFly BSD's DPorts system.

+* [obfsproxy](https://gitweb.torproject.org/pluggable-transports/obfsproxy.git) is not in the OpenBSD ports tree, but it is in the GitHub [work-in-progress ports](https://github.com/jasperla/openbsd-wip). [obfsproxy] also isn't in the pkgsrc tree.
+Pluggable transports are worthwhile ports to consider, since the censorers are fond of blocking Tor traffic.

+* We are excited there's a pkgsrc [attempt to port Tor Browser](http://ftp.netbsd.org/pub/pkgsrc/current/pkgsrc/security/tor-browser/README.html).
+We have reached out to the developer directly and indirectly several times, but have not heard back unfortunately.
+Our __TDP__ fellow-travellers tried to reach out to the developer, ryoon AT netbsd.org, at [AsiaBSDCon](https://2016.asiabsdcon.org/] last week, but were unable to find him.
+We do hope to hear back from him at some point to synchronize our efforts.
+We are sure there's a lot to learn from each others' experiences.

+* Besides torsocks, pkgsrc doesn't contain a [stem](https://stem.torproject.org/) port which is vital for tools like [arm](#pkg-arm) and for any tool that talks to the Tor control port.

+Don't hesitate to ping us if you're interested in addressing anyone of the above ports.
+We can direct you to the appropriate mailing list or developers, or dump any Makefiles we may have already created.

+At this point, __TDP__ isn't focusing on porting these applications, but unofficially we have begun to toy with some of them.

 ###20160310###